ebennett-ghd/dhi-1d-results-summary/README.md

 Any existing output files will be overwritten by the tool.
 A future improvement might include prevention of overwriting (tool stops and error reports) and/or a new switch option to enable overwriting.

+If processing large job lists, it is advisable to monitor RAM usage (i.e. using Task Manager on a Windows device).
+If RAM limits are an issue then consider reducing the job list, or finding a computer with more RAM.

 RES11READ alternative
 ---------------------
 For RES11 file types, DHI have an existing RES11READ.EXE tool which is able to extract the max of timeseries water level from RES11 files.
 This tool, however, does not provide the ability to generate simple file list, max of max level, critical duration or any PRF based functionality.
 Authors of DHI_1D_POINTS_READ anticipate that once users become familiar with this new tool that the RES11READ tool may no longer be useful.